lenewsad/IntuneEDU/IntuneEDU/what-are-settings.md

 ---
 # required metadata

-title: What are settings?
+title: What are policy settings?
 titleSuffix: Intune for Education
-description:
+description: Learn how to manage settings through Intune for Education policies.
 keywords:
 author: barlanmsft
 ms.author: barlan